 - Judaism: Follows Moses, a Torah unchanged since establishment by several authors, letters with numbers and stories, a lunar calendar, extremes of Ultra-orthodox and Reformists, first to carry the unflattering language of the Old Testament masked by positive thinking, continual learning of copious amounts of written and obscure

 *On another matter, concerning the widespread belief in Islam that Mohammed ascended to Heaven from Jerusalem, there are many articles that dispel the myth, diving into Hadith passages describing "the night journey."
 Islam should feel proud to call the Dome of the Rock a good place to pray that they innocently inherited in Judaism's absence.
 I can't extend my good feelings as completely to the Al Aqsa Mosque, named for the "farthest mosque" in Surah 17:1 of the Quran.
 The name is meant to evolve into a peaceful term for the farthest mosque in Islam's expansion, and not the current Israeli location.
-I would probably nominate one of the all women's mosques in China because of the transformation that has occurred there.
+I would nominate one of the mosques in China because of the transformation that has occurred there.

 A partial solution to the health care crisis is to abrogate the VA hospital system.
 The military has it's own hospitals for injuries in battle and during duty, but after our veterans need to start using civilian care.
 Our soldiers need support, and that should include medical coverage for life, if their healing is incomplete.
 Yet our civilian health care doesn't cover the needy, and money can be saved there, freeing up government.
 The caste system of medicine must stop for the benefit of all and a return to efforts for equality.
 If my recollection of the history of the V.A.
 Hospital system is correct, the focused accommodation for fighters began incrementally before the Civil War, and during the tragedy accelerated.
 They could plan for common aftercare for typical soldiering injuries somewhat different from the usual citizen's troubles.
 There is no longer a need to try and concentrate medicine the way it was done then.|